 Participating will involve:

-- a free allergy test appointment at the Royal Children’s Hospital when your child turns one
+- a free allergy test appointment at the Royal Children’s Hospital when your child turns one; and

-- babies in the study will need to have one drop of either a vitamin or a placebo every day
+- giving your baby one drop of either a vitamin supplement or a placebo every day.

-Watch a video from allergy researcher Dr Kirsten Perrett about the study, find more information and register your interest on the MCRI website:
+Watch a video from allergy researcher Dr Kirsten Perrett about the study, find more information and register your interest on the MCRI Vitality Study website: